CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Speed up transaction

 This operation accelerates a specified transaction.
 Speeding up a transaction will trigger an RBF transaction which is a new version of the original transaction.
 It shares the same inputs but has a higher transaction fee to incentivize miners to prioritize its confirmation over the previous one.
-A transaction can be accelerated if its status is either &#x60;Broadcasting&#x60; or &#x60;Confirming&#x60;.
+A transaction can be accelerated if its status is either &#x60;Broadcasting&#x60;.
 A transaction request for tracking is returned upon successful operation.

 ### Example